 Domestic Violence Advocacy

-The Women’s Center has full-time and volunteer advocates available to support victims of domestic violence.
+The Women’s Center has staff and volunteer advocates available to support survivors of domestic violence (DV) .
 Our advocates are trained and certified DV counselors and can meet you where you are, responding to the needs you wish to have met.
 We offer a safe space for women and children to talk about the challenges and barriers that impact their lives.

 Our approach to domestic violence services is a social-educational model that necessitates integrating change on a personal, social, cultural and institutional level addressing attitudes, behaviors, beliefs, values, conditions and environments that condone abuse.